 Men’s Artistic Gymnastics at North West Gymnastics.

-- MAG Foundations for 6-8 year olds with energy to burn and some gymnastics experience
+- Ninja Foundations , With Class options for 4-6 or 6-8 year olds with energy to burn and some gymnastics experience.

 - Builds strength and prepares the body for the challenges in life

 - Enhances co-ordination and agility, allowing the body to move like lightning

 - Develops posture and confident body movement, including the ability to land safely

 - Challenges the mind and body to reach new goals

 - Develops healthy minds and bodies for now and later life